-The Master of Kinesiology and Recreation (Athletic Training) graduate program at Illinois State advances knowledge of the field.
-Accredited by CAATE, students learn different ideologies and skills within sports medicine.
-The program focuses on applying various manual therapy techniques and biomechanical principals to prevent, evaluate, and treat musculoskeletal pathologies.
+The Master of Science in Kinesiology and Recreation (Athletic Training) graduate program at Illinois State advances knowledge of the field and provides students with opportunities to learn different ideologies and skills within sports medicine.
+The program focuses on applying various manual therapy techniques and biomechanical principles to prevent, evaluate, and treat musculoskeletal pathologies.

 Students learn critical inquiry and reasoning for certified athletic trainers.
 Using a variety of teaching methods, philosophies, and experiences, students gain practical knowledge beyond that of an entry-level athletic trainer.